GiuseppeMaggio11/ThesisManagement-Group13/README.md

 - Route `/`: Initial route.
 Unauthenticated users will not see anything in it.
 Authenticated users will see buttons to access the various routes
 - Route `/login`: Route containing the login form
-- Route `/proposals`: Route containing the list of all thesis proposals.
+- Route `/proposals`: Route containing the list of all thesis proposals relating to the degree of the logged-in student.
 It is accessible only to authenticated users and shows only basic information (title, supervisor and expiration date).
 It is possible to filter thesis proposals based on the content of a text field form